MatchuPitchu/react-summary/01_React Concepts.md

   </div>
   ```

-#### `React.memo()` to avoid unnessecary re-execution of a component
+### `React.memo()` to avoid unnessecary re-execution of a component

+- using `React.memo(MyComponent)` on a stateless component with `props`
-- then component is only re-executed if props really changed and have new values -> works well with `primitive values`
+  - component function is only re-executed if `props` really changed with new values -> works well with `primitive values`

-- for `reference values` like objects/functions/arrays that you pass as props to child components comparison doesn't work, because with every re-execution the obj/fn/arr is recreated and so references are new and cannot be compared -> solution `useCallback Hook`
+  - for `reference values` (-> `objects`, `functions`, `arrays`) that you pass as props to child component comparison doesn't work, because with every re-execution obj/fn/arr is re-created and so references are new and cannot be compared -> solution `useCallback Hook`
+- `Notice`

-- Note: DON'T use React.memo() on every component; memo costs also performance because
+  - do NOT use `React.memo()` on every component
+  - memo costs also performance because React has to store prev state and compare it with current
-  React has to store prev state and compare it with current; to cut of a branch and avoid unnecessary re-render cylces on the entire branch
+  - use it to cut of a branch and avoid unnecessary re-render cylces on the entire branch
 - `<Component>` could be wrapped in `React.memo()` if:
   - it is a `pure functional component`, i.e. `<Component>` renders same output, if same props are passed
   - it renders often